-© Copyright 2020 HP Development Company, L.P.
+© Copyright 2022 HP Development Company, L.P.

-Intel and Xeon are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
-Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-NVIDIA is a trademark and/or registered trademark of NVIDIA Corporation in the U.S. and other countries.
+AMD is a trademark of Advanced Micro Devices, Inc. Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+The terms HDMI, HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+NVIDIA is a trademark or registered trademark of NVIDIA Corporation in the U.S. and other countries.
 Red Hat Enterprise Linux is a registered trademark of Red Hat, Inc. in the United States and other countries.
 USB Type-C® is a registered trademark of USB Implementers Forum.
-DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
+DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.